Runalyze/docs/features.rst

 | But, if you want to, you can share single activities or an overview of all your activities.
 |

+.. raw:: html

+   <i class="fa fa-user-secret fa-2x fa-pull-right" aria-hidden="true"></i>

+| **No shared data**
+| We do not share or sell your data.
+It is very important for us to protect your sensitive activity data.
+We create internal anonymised evaluations to improve the quality of our prognosis and calculations.
+But again: We are not interested in selling your data.
+|

 Analysis
 ----------